-Beef wellington turnovers with sweet chili wine sauce are puff pastries filled with tender, thin slices of sirloin, thin slices of prosciutto, sauteed mushrooms and onion, seasoned with thyme and dijon mustard.
+Beef Wellington turnovers with sweet chili wine sauce are puff pastries filled with tender, thin slices of sirloin, thin slices of prosciutto, sautéed mushrooms, and onion, seasoned with thyme and Dijon mustard.
 Served with sweet chili wine sauce.

 Ingredients for Beef Wellington Turnovers

-- Sirloin (Can substitute with ground beef)
+- Finely Chopped Sirloin, Ribeye, or other cut (Can substitute with ground beef)

 - Yellow Onion